carlosperez1997/big-data/data_lake.md

 Security measures in the data lake can be assigned such that access to certain information is granted to users of the data lake who do not have access to the original content source.
 These users have a right to the information, but cannot access it at its source for some reason.

-Once the content is in the data lake, it can be normalized and enriched.
-This can include metadata extraction, format conversion, augmentation, entity extraction, crosslinking, aggregation, de-normalization, or indexing.
+**Once the content is in the data lake, it can be normalized and enriched.
+This can include metadata extraction, format conversion, augmentation, entity extraction, crosslinking, aggregation, de-normalization, or indexing.**

-Data is prepared "as needed," reducing preparation costs over initial processing (as would be required by data warehouses.
+**Data is prepared "as needed," reducing preparation costs over initial processing** (as would be required by data warehouses).
 A big data framework allows this processing to be scaled to include the largest possible data sets.

 Users, from different departments, potentially scattered around the world, can have flexible access to a data lake and its content from anywhere.
 This increases content reuse and helps your organization more easily collect the data needed to drive business decisions.